dineshghimire01/HPC-Linux-Command-Line/README.md

 - Function of the code: If you want to find out which directory you are in : type pwd
 - eg. /Users/dg663

-3. Change Directory : cd
+2. Change Directory : cd

 - Function of the code: The cd command will change the directory you’re currently working within Terminal to execute other commands on a different directory.
 - Example: cd “path/to/directory/” like cd Desktop

-5. Listing Directory: ls
+3. Listing Directory: ls

-Function of the code: Use ls command after navigating into a directory using the cd command to view the contents inside of the current directory.
+- Function of the code: Use ls command after navigating into a directory using the cd command to view the contents inside of the current directory.
-Example: ls and get everthing inside that directory.
+- Example: ls and get everthing inside that directory.
-Also, Use the argument -l command with ls to get even more information about each of the files.
+- Also, Use the argument -l command with ls to get even more information about each of the files.
-Eg.  ls -l
+- Example:  ls -l

-6. Open Files: open
+4. Open Files: open
-Function of the code: When browsing a directory, you may encounter a file that you wish to open on your Mac.
+- Function of the code: When browsing a directory, you may encounter a file that you wish to open on your Mac.
 That’s where the open command comes in.
-Example: open “filename” i.e. open Dinesh
+- Example: open “filename” i.e. open Dinesh
-and then a real dolder of Dinesh will open up in the new desktop window.
+- and then a real folder of Dinesh will open up in the new desktop window.

 7. Copy a file to another directory: cp
 Function of the code: The cp command facilitates copying a file from one location to another or making a copy of the same file with a new name.